smallwerke/histova/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**NOTE: This is very much a work in progress.
-The current script appears functional but is in the process of going through extensive testing, documentation, and code cleanup.
-However the initial very basic test files are working.
+**NOTE: This is still a work in progress *but* the package is functioning and was able to recreate my previous set of test figures without error.
+I am still going through and doing some code cleanup & documentation before beginning to add more features.
 A few ggplot2 related warning messages still print during figure generation but the code is functional.
 I will be uploading additional example configuration files in the near future and adding documentation.
-The config header file DOES explain all of the existing options.
-It is designed around the work I am doing routinely in a molecular biology lab and it might be of use to others.**
+The config header file DOES explain all of the existing options.**

 # histova